 We also support our staff and volunteers through ongoing supervision to develop their skills to protect children from abuse, to promote the cultural safety of Aboriginal and Torres Strait Islander children and children from linguistically and/or diverse backgrounds, and the safety of children with a disability and vulnerable children.

-New employees and volunteers will be inducted into the school, including by being referred to the Child Safety Policy (this document), the Child Safety Code of Conduct, and the Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures on the school website.
+New employees and volunteers will be inducted into the school, including by being referred to the Child Safety Policy (this document), the Child Safety Code of Conduct, and the Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures on the school website and via Microsoft Teams.
+New staff are provided with a hard copy of the Child Safety Code of Conduct and shown how to navigate to key policies.
 They will also be supervised regularly to ensure they understand our school's commitment to child safety, and that their behaviour towards children is safe and appropriate.
 All employees of our school will be monitored and assessed via regular performance review to ensure their continuing suitability for child-connected work.
-Any inappropriate behaviour will be reported by school staff to the Principal and will be managed in accordance with Numurkah Primary School's Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures where required.
+Any inappropriate behaviour will be reported by school staff to the Principal, Assistant Principal (School Operations) or Wellbeing Coordinator and will be managed in accordance with Patterson River's Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures where required.